Bitter Tears (song)

-"Bitter Tears" is a song by Australian rock band INXS, released as the third Australian and fourth UK single from their seventh studio album, X (1990).
+"Bitter Tears" is a song by Australian rock band INXS, released in February 1991 by WEA as the third Australian and fourth UK single from their seventh studio album, X (1990).
 The song was written by Andrew Farriss and Michael Hutchence as part of the sessions for the X album.
 It peaked at number 30 on the UK Singles Chart and number 36 in Australia.
 The single was released to coincide with the band headlining the SummerXS concert at Wembley Stadium in July 1991, as documented in the Live Baby Live DVD.

 B-sides

 The B-sides are a live version of "Faith In Each Other" from the X album, "The Other Side", written and performed by guitarist & saxophonist Kirk Pengilly and "Soothe Me" written and performed by guitarist & keyboard player Andrew Farriss.